sushiswap/sushi-docs/docs/Developers/Trident/Pools/Constant Product/ConstantProductPool.md

 # ConstantProductPool

-This is a Trident exchange pool template with constant product formila for swapping between an ERC-20 token pair.
+This is a Trident exchange pool template with constant product formula for swapping between an ERC-20 token pair.

 The full contract can be found [here](https://github.com/sushiswap/trident/blob/master/contracts/pool/constant-product/ConstantProductPool.sol).